Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Focused reflection matrix

 \subsection{Reflection matrix {acquisition}}

-Ultrasound matrix imaging (UMI) begins with the acquisition of the reflection matrix using an ultrasound array of transducers (Figs.~\ref{fig_UMI}A,B and Methods).
+\corr{Ultrasound matrix imaging (UMI) begins with the acquisition of the reflection matrix.
+A linear array of transducers ({SL15-4}, Supersonic Imagine) whose characteristics are provided in Tab.~\ref{AcquisitionParam} is placed in direct contact of the medium (Figs.~\ref{fig_UMI}A,B).
+The probe is controlled by a medical ultrafast ultrasound scanner (Aixplorer Mach-30, Supersonic Imagine, Aix-en-Provence, France).
 The first sample under study is a tissue mimicking phantom with a speed-of-sound $c=1542 \pm 10$ m/s (Fig.~\ref{fig_UMI}C).
 It is composed of a random distribution of unresolved scatterers which generate an ultrasonic speckle characteristic of human tissue (Fig.~\ref{fig_UMI}D).
-The reflection matrix is captured by sending a series of plane waves into the medium (Methods).
-Each plane wave is identified with its angle of incidence ${\theta}_{\textrm{in}}$ (Fig.~\ref{fig_UMI}A).
-For each illumination, the reflected waves are recorded by the transducers of the probe, each element being identified by its lateral position $u_\outm$ (Fig.~\ref{fig_UMI}B).
+The reflection matrix is captured by sending a series of plane waves into the medium (Fig.~\ref{fig_UMI}A).
+The parameters of this emission sequence are given in Tab.~\ref{AcquisitionParam}.
+Plane waves are generated assuming a constant speed of sound in the medium $c_{\textrm{acq}}=1540$ m/s.
+Each plane wave is identified with its angle of incidence ${\theta}_{\textrm{in}}$.} For each illumination, the reflected waves are recorded by the transducers of the probe, each element being identified by its lateral position $u_\outm$ (Fig.~\ref{fig_UMI}B).
 The recorded wave-fronts are noted $R(u_\outm,{\theta}_{\textrm{in}},t)$, with $t$ the echo time.
 They are stored in a reflection matrix ${\mathbf{R}_{\mathbf{u}\boldsymbol{\theta}}(t)=[R(u_\outm,\theta_{\textrm{in}},t)]}$.